chatmail/provider-db/_providers/example.com.md

 before_login_hint: Hush this provider doesn't exist!
 after_login_hint: |
-    This provider doesn't really exist, so you can't use it :/ If you need an email provider for Delta Chat, take a look at providers.delta.chat!
+    This provider doesn't really exist, so you can't use it :/ If you need an email provider, take a look at providers.delta.chat!
 last_checked: 2020-01
 skip_auto_test: true
 website: https://example.com